-Below is a full description of us, our home, our ponies and a description of what volunteers can expect in 2021.
+Below is a general description of our home, life and what volunteers can expect.

 We moved to Scotland in 2008 with our herd of 35 Shetland ponies to convert an old steading into our family home.
 I'm glad to say that it's now completed!
 We have 48 acres of land and a small number of farm buildings.
-We stopped breeding ponies ten years ago and our numbers have reduced with time to 20 ponies many of whom are now golden oldies.
+We stopped breeding ponies ten years ago and our numbers have reduced with time to 18 ponies many of whom are now golden oldies.
 These together with our three hens and two dogs; a German Schnauzer dog called Rebus (6years old) and a young Patterdale x Lakeland Terrier called Loki make up our menagerie.
 Although we live on a farm, we are not farmers and this isn't a business.
 The ponies are purely a very expensive hobby!
-Mark enjoys watching rugby and cricket, playing an occasional game of golf and watching multiple murder mysteries.
-I work full time and currently in line with lots of people I am working from home.
+Mark enjoys watching sport of all kinds, reading and watching multiple murder mysteries.
+I work full time and currently in line with lots of people am working from home.
 Much of our time is taken up with looking after our Shetland ponies and the land on which they are kept.
 Although we are fairly remote there are other homes within sight and everyone is very friendly and welcoming.
 We have two bicycles for visitors to use and can pick up from Aberdeen airport or railway and bus stations at Inverurie or Insch.

 Breakfast and lunch is self service - the fridge and cupboards are well stocked.
 Mark usually cooks for all of us in the evening although we are always happy for Workawayers to cook an evening meal or two for us all while they are with us if they'd like to do so.
 Sharing food experiences are one of the best things about Workaway!
 We aren't smokers ourselves and don't allow smoking in the house.
 Workawayers are very welcome to consume their own alcohol while staying with us but we don't supply it ourselves.

-(Although we are in a small Glen there's a lot going on here with excellent bands from all over the world playing in the local hall.
+Although we are in a small Glen there's usually a lot going on here with excellent bands from all over the world playing in the local hall.
 The volunteers who've stayed with us have enjoyed attending these and also learning how to do some of the Scottish ceilidh dances!
 There's a local walking group who meet regularly and take their packed lunches and head off into the hills for 3 - 4 hours and this has proved popular with workawayers.
-We also have an excellent 'pop-up' cafe one Saturday per month and they serve the most wonderful cakes!
-September is a good month to visit us as there is a big art exhibition in our local hall which runs for 12 days and is very popular especially the teas!
-There is a small local group of enamellers who meet in the village hall on a fortnightly basis.
-It's a great hobby and we'd be happy for you to join us and learn a new skill.
-Some of our Workway visitors have participated and had a lot of fun.)

 Experience with Workaway visitors has proved it's better to set out the house rules in advance, few though they are e.g. we all muck in to do the washing up after meals (although this is limited as we have a dishwasher), general cleaning around the house as required and hoovering.
 We ask that volunteers keep their bedrooms clean and tidy during their stay and clean them when they leave.
-Volunteers working days are usually Monday - Friday with weekends off.
+Volunteers working days are usually Monday - Friday with weekends off although we do ask you to be flexible with days worked as sometimes things crop up which may mean a change of days is required.
 Other than that we're fairly laid back.

 All volunteers must ensure that they have the correct visa's for entry into and stays in the UK especially taking into account BREXIT.